grudzug/todo_app_reducer/README.md

 Building a todo app with contexts and reducers

-# Visit live procejt at:
+# Visit live project at:

 https://todo-app-reducer-grudzug.web.app/